dbruning/accord/README.md

 * Accord.Tests.IO, 44 unit tests, 2 failed
 * Accord.Tests.Math, 500 unit tests, all passed
 * Accord.Tests.Statistics, 1124 tests (*Controls* related tests excluded), 1 failed
-* Accord.Tests.MachineLearning, 153 tests (*RansacLineTest* excluded), 5 failed
+* Accord.Tests.MachineLearning, 153 tests (*RansacLineTest* excluded), 2 failed
-* Accord.Tests.Neuro, 22 tests, 1 failed
+* Accord.Tests.Neuro, 22 tests, all passed

 2 of the failed tests in *Accord.Tests.MachineLearning* concern serialization, and these failures are due to missing *OnDeserialized* methods in the tested classes of the PCL *MachineLearning* library.
+The *IO* tests fail due to varying representations of newline.

 Notes on commercial use
 -----------------------